Rescue of Jews by Catholics during the Holocaust: Overview

-Inside the Third Reich
+The Third Reich

-While the Catholic Church in Germany was one of the few organizations that offered organised, systematic resistance to some policies of the Third Reich; the considerable energies expended by the German church in opposing government interference in the church was not matched in public by protests against the anti-Jewish policies of regime.
+While the Catholic Church in Germany was one of the few organizations that offered organized, systematic resistance to some policies of the Third Reich, the considerable energies expended by the German church in opposing government interference in the church were not matched in public by protests against the anti-Jewish policies of the regime.
 According to Ian Kershaw, while the "detestation of Nazism was overwhelming within the Catholic Church", traditional Christian anti-Judaism was "no bulwark" against Nazi biological antisemitism.
 The Church in Germany was itself facing Nazi persecution.
 German bishops feared protests against the anti-Jewish policies of the regime would invite retaliation against Catholics.
 Such protests as were made tended to be private letters to government ministers.

-The relationship of the Church to Jews had a chequered history, entailing both suspicion and respect.
-Geoffrey Blainey wrote, "Christianity could not escape some indirect blame for Holocaust.
+The relationship of the Church to Jews had a complex history of cooperation and conflict, entailing both suspicion and respect.
 The Jews and Christians were rivals, sometimes enemies, for a long period of history.
-Furthermore, it was traditional for Christians to blame Jewish leaders for the crucifixion of Christ...
+Furthermore, Christians traditionally blamed Jewish leaders for the crucifixion of Christ.
 At the same time, Christians showed devotion and respect.
-They were conscious of their debt to the Jews.
-Jesus and all the disciples and all the authors of the gospels were of the Jewish race.
+They were conscious of their debt to the Jews, as Jesus and all the disciples and all the authors of the gospels were of the Jewish race.
 Christians viewed the Old Testament, the holy book of the synagogues, as equally a holy book for them...".